EngineerKhan/AdvDBClass/Week3/APIs and FastAPI.md

 Pandas is a popular Python library for working with data.
 It provides a lot of useful features for data analysis and manipulation.
 And it can read/write data from/to a variety of formats, including CSV, JSON, Excel and many others.

 For tabular data, Pandas provides a `DataFrame` object.
-Lets begin this example by reading a sample CSV file from the internet (Goodreads reviews dataset).
+Let's begin this example by reading a sample CSV file from the internet (Goodreads reviews dataset).

 ```python
 import pandas as pd